cookiecan10/crappy_coins_mod/README.md

 # Crappy Coins Mod (Fabric)

 Adds basic coins to the game.
 Which can be converted and de-converted to higher and lower tiers of coins.
+The coins can be obtained from treasure chests and bosses.

 ![iron_from_copper](https://github.com/cookiecan10/crappy_coins_mod/blob/master/images/iron_from_copper.png?raw=true)
 ![copper_from_iron](https://github.com/cookiecan10/crappy_coins_mod/blob/master/images/copper_from_iron.png?raw=true)